hafizrahman1/countries/NOTES.md

  show a list of countries
  1. country name
- 2. country name
+ 2. country capital
+ 3. country currency

  Which country would you like to know details
  1. country name, capital, currency,population, area, etc

  ask the user if they would like to consider the menu again!

+ What is a regions?